JetBrains/teamcity-documentation/topics/upgrade.md

 <warning>

-Unless specifically noted, TeamCity does not support downgrade between major/minor releases (changes in first two numbers of the version).
+Unless specifically noted, TeamCity does not support downgrade between major releases (changes in the first two numbers of the version).
 It is strongly recommended to [back up your data](teamcity-data-backup.md) before any upgrade.
 </warning>

 TeamCity supports upgrades from any of the previous versions to the later ones.
 All the settings and data are preserved unless noted in the [Upgrade Notes](upgrade-notes.md).